 When you have an important project to plan and design, you want to work with a reliable, experienced professional.
-Anyone else is a risk you can't afford e-mail us at dh@dufresne-henry.com, or log on to our Web site at www.dufresne-henry.com.
-Want to talk to someone local?
-Contact the Dufresne-Henry office nearest to you
+Anyone else is a risk you can't afford.

 Dufresne-Henry offers comprehensive services in the fields of engineering, planning, landscape architecture and environmental science.
-We have nearly a half century of experience in these disciplines and serve your region from a network of 15 offices thoughout the United States.
+We have nearly a half century of experience in these disciplines and serve your region from a network of 15 offices throughout the United States.